-It is unfortunately common for trip and fall incidents to cause serious and lasting injuries.
-When the tripping and falling has occurred on someone’s property, and it results in injury, there is a potential premises liability case.
-In the process of determining liability, the court may apply what is called the “trivial defect” doctrine.
+Unfortunately, trip and fall incidents cause serious and lasting injuries.
+When the trip and fall have occurred on someone’s property, and it results in injury, there is a potential premises liability case.
+In the process of determining liability, the court may apply what is called the “trivial defect” defense.

 If you have been involved in a trip-and-fall incident and were injured, reach out to an attorney at Silva Injury Law who can best navigate your case to ensure you are compensated fairly for your injuries and suffering.